02loveslollipop/MiPedido/apiDoc.md

 **Content-Type**: `application/json`

 **Description**: Search for products by name, description, or ingredients.
-Returns products that match the search query, including basic restaurant info for each product.
+Returns products that match the search query, including basic restaurant info for each product. **The restaurant_id parameter is now required.**

 #### Input: Query Parameters
 - `q` (string, required): Search query for products, ingredients, or descriptions
+- `restaurant_id` (string, required): The restaurant ID to filter products by restaurant
 - `limit` (integer, optional, default: 10): Maximum number of results to return
 - `offset` (integer, optional, default: 0): Number of results to skip